novickds/readDataProject/README.md

 This project includes the R script called run_analysis.R which reads in the UCIHAR data and creates a tidy data set of means of the mean and standard devation data.
 A codebook called Codebook.md

+Program Highlights
+1. Merge the training and test sets to create one data set The program reads in the training and test data.
+The data read is the subject, activity and the 561 varibles measured.
+The data is read from the UCIHAR directory within the current working directory.

+2. Extract only the measurements on the mean and standard deviation for each measurement The program figures out which variables are means or standard deviation calculations by searching for mean() or std().
+Other variables that contain the words mean/Mean or std are not used.
+A new table is created with only these variables and the subject and activity variables.

+3. Use descriptive activity names to name the activities in the data set The activity is recoded to be a label rather than number.
+Values are walking, walking upstairs, walking downstairs, sitting, standing and laying.

+4. Label the data set with descriptive variable names The symbols "()-" and "()" were removed from the variable names and "BodyBody" was changed to "Body".

+5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

+To do this, the summarise_each function was used thanks to Peter Sali who suggested this in the Forum.